robey/packrattle/README.md

 - `parser.string(...)` - match exactly this string, and return it

-- `parser.reegx(...)` - match this regex, and return the "match" object (which can be used to extract any groups)
+- `parser.regex(...)` - match this regex, and return the "match" object (which can be used to extract any groups)

 - `parser.end` - matches only the end of the string